William Woollard

-William Woollard (born 23 August 1939, London) is a historian and retired British television producer and presenter.
+William Woollard (born 23 August 1939) is a British historian and retired television producer and presenter.

 Biography

 Woollard went to a state grammar school in London and Oxford University.
 He trained to be a fighter pilot with the Royal Air Force.
 He worked with an oil company in Borneo and Oman.
 He has worked as a social scientist on corporate social responsibility with several American and European organisations.
 He has written about his Buddhist beliefs.

 Television career

 Woollard has produced, written and presented many television documentaries and series, particularly on science and technology.
 They have been broadcast on the BBC and Channel 4 in the United Kingdom, as well as the Discovery Channel, the National Geographic Channel and the Public Broadcasting Service in the US.

 He is known as a producer and presenter on the BBC's science magazine programme Tomorrow's World, and on the BBC's motoring programme Top Gear.
-On Tomorrow's World he was a leading presenter for 11 years, winning several awards including Top Science Presenter.
-He earned a reputation for the enthusiasm he brought to his reports, and his skill in turning technical subjects into entertaining television.
+On Tomorrow's World he was a presenter for 11 years.

 Woollard fronted Top Gear for a decade from 1981, during which time it had an audience of up to 5 million.
 Woollard also presented Rally Report, an offshoot of Top Gear, covering the Lombard RAC Rally every year.

 Woollard resigned from Top Gear in 1991 because his own production company, Inca, took off, producing documentaries for BBC and C4 in the UK and channels such as the Public Broadcasting Service and Discovery Channel in the US.
 Among Inca's commissions were the filming of the Royal Institution Christmas Lectures.

 During the same period he was involved in writing and producing or presenting a range of other programmes, mainly under the banner of the BBC science documentary strand Horizon.
 These included: